alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 3. Open the CSV in a spreadsheet.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Average time per view (seconds)".
-6. In the "Average time per view (seconds)" column, divide the "User engagement" value by the "Views" value.
+6. In the "Average time per view (seconds)" column, divide the "User engagement" values by the "Views" values.

-This produces an estimate of average engaged time per page view.
-Note that this figure averages across all views, including repeat views by the same user.
-A user who visits the same page three times contributes three views to the calculation.

-Interpret this metric in context.
-Longer time spent may indicate:

-- careful reading
-- task completion
-- difficulty progressing
-- repeated visits

-Shorter time spent may indicate:

-- quick completion
-- skimming
-- immediate exits
+What to deduce from the average time spent on a page requires contextual analysis.
+Longer time spent may indicate difficulty progressing, but could also indicate careful reading.
+Shorter time spent could indicate hasty exits, but could also indicate efficient completion of a task or typical skim-reading.

 To compare time spent with exit behaviour, in your spreadsheet: